dbacciu/listit/index.md

 -	Davide Bacciu; Francesco Crecchi; Davide Morelli, DropIn: Making reservoir computing neural networks robust to missing inputs by dropout.
 Proceedings of the 2017 International Joint Conference on Neural Networks. p.
 2080-2087, IEEE, 2017

 ## Contact Info

+For further information about the project please contact the PI [Davide Bacciu](http://www.di.unipi.it/~bacciu/).

+For aspects related to code and software, please use the contact information provided for the single repositories.